Jokuyen/transactionsAnalyzer/README.md

-This program reads a CSV file of transaction records.
+This program reads a csv file of transaction records.

 Afterwards, there is the option of either displaying the transactions through a sorted list, or displaying a visual analysis of the transactions along with a sorted list.